kopipejst/mooBarGraph/README.md

 		container // element in which you want mooBarGraph to be created data // array of data for mooBarGraph

-Other options are optional:
+Other options are optional (list is shown with default values):

 		width: 400 // width of graph panel in px
 		height: 300 // height of graph panel in px
+		title: false // graph title. can use html tags
 		barSpace: 10 // space between bars in px
 		color: '#111111' // default color for your bars
-		colors: false // array of colors for bars. it will be repeated.
+		colors: false // array of colors for bars. it will be used for parts of stacked type or will be repeated for simple type
-		title: false // graph title. can use html tags
-		sort: false // 'asc' or 'desc'
+		sort: false // 'asc' or 'desc', this can be used only for simple type
 		prefix: '' // string that will be show before bar value
 		postfix: '' // string that will be shown after bar value
 		legend: false // set to true if you want to lefend box be created
-		legendWidth: 100 // width of legend box
+		legendWidth: 100 // width of legend box in px
 		legends: false // array of values for legend
 		showValues: true // for stacked bars type only. false to hide values in sub bars.
-		showValuesColor: '#fff' // color for values in sub bars for stacked type
+		showValuesColor: '#fff' // color for values in parts for stacked type

 Loading data via AJAX